2009 Vancouver gang war: Progress and escalation

-In particular the police went after the leadership of the UN and Red Scorpion gangs and closely monitoring the Bacon Brothers after they survived a rash of hits against them.
-On 1 April 2009, Denis Karbovance turned himself into the police and confessed that he had been one of the gunmen involved in the Surry Six massacre of 2007.
-In an interview with Kim Bolan, the crime correspondent of The Vancouver Sun newspaper, Karbovance stated that hearing Eileen Mohan on television had inspired him to "come clean".
-On the basis of the information provided by Karbovance, Jamie Bacon was arrested on 3 April 2009.
+In particular the police went after the leadership of the UN and Red Scorpion gangs and closely monitored the Bacon Brothers after they survived a rash of hits against them.
+On 1 April 2009, Dennis Karbovanec turned himself in to the police and confessed that he had been one of the gunmen involved in the Surry Six massacre of 2007.
+In an interview with Kim Bolan, the crime correspondent of The Vancouver Sun newspaper, Karbovanec stated that hearing Eileen Mohan on television had inspired him to "come clean".
+On the basis of the information provided by Karbovanec, Jamie Bacon was arrested on 3 April 2009.
 In May, police arrested eight senior U.N. members, including the leader, Iraqi immigrant Barzan Tilli-Choli, on charges of conspiracy to kill the Bacon brothers, while Dennis Karbovanec a member of the Red Scorpions pleaded guilty to previous crimes.

-Willock took to joking that with LeClair murdered, he would not have to pay the $40, 000 drug debt he owned.
+Willock took to joking that with LeClair murdered, he would not have to pay the $40,000 drug debt he owed.
 Another Red Scorpion, Albert Jackman-who had a tattoo of LeClair's face on his body-found this joke so unfunny that on the night of 8 May 2009, he tied Willock to a chair and used a sledgehammer to beat him bloody, leaving his bedroom soaked in his blood.
 Jackman was careful not to kill Willock as he noted that he spared his vital organs and just smashed his non-vital organs to make him feel pain.
 On the night of 28 May 2009, Kyle Barber and his girlfriend, Hayley Lloyd, were watching television in their Langley house, when two Red Scorpions, Jackman and Gregory Barrett marched into their house.
-Jackman accused Barber and Lloyd of stealing some $50, 000 dollars from a Red Scorpion owned grow-op next door, saying: "You took my shit, my $50, 000 worth of shit"..
+Jackman accused Barber and Lloyd of stealing some $50,000 from a Red Scorpion owned grow-op next door, saying: "You took my shit, my $50,000 worth of shit".
 Jackman used a pair of scissors to torture Barber and rip open his throat, an attack that Barber was lucky to have survived.
 On 29 September 2009, a group of UN gunmen tried to kill Randy Naicker, the leader of the Independent Soldiers, who was living in a Vancouver half-house at the time.
 The log book stated that Naicker had just signed out and had gone to the local convenience store.
 The clerk had mistaken Raj Soomel for Naicker, and the gunmen raced off to the convenience store to kill Soomel out of the belief that he was Naicker.